Open-Source-Studio-at-ITP/Syllabus/accessibility-assignment.md

 ## Document your findings

 Write up the results of your audit in a blog post and link above.
 If you are feeling ambitious you could file an issue with the project and/or a pull request.
+This [reporting templates with resources]() might be helpful.